MadAppGang/MAGLogger/README.md

 ## Data format

 <em>MAGBackendLogSender</em> sends gathered data to server in JSON format using HTTP POST requests.
-The structre of JSON to be sent to server looks like:
+The structre of JSON sent to server looks like:

 ``` JSON
 {